Vision

 Key Stage 3

-For the first two weeks of Year 7 and for two lessons per week up until Christmas all lessons focus on our Onward Together programme, an introduction to life and expectations at Abbot Beyne School.
+For the first week and a half of Year 7 and for two lessons per week up until Christmas all lessons focus on our Onward Together programme, an introduction to life and expectations at Abbot Beyne School.
 The purpose of this is to provide a smooth transition from primary school to Abbot Beyne School and ensure that all students understand and support our values.
-After the successful implementation of our Onward Together programme in Year 7 we now run a two day programme at the start of Year 8 for students to understand our values and expectations at the school.

-In Year 7 to 9, students are taught in ability sets for Mathematics, English, Science, and French.
+In Year 7 and 8, students are taught in ability sets for Mathematics, English, Science, and French.
 Students who arrive below expected levels in English receive extra support and a reduced French curriculum.
 The remainder of subjects are taught in mixed ability groups.

 Subjects Year 7 Year 8 Year 9